EricaMarras/EricaMarras/README.md

 ### Hi there 👋
+I am a Master student of Data Science with a bachelor's degree in Mathematics.

+Currently seeking an internship to further deepen my knowledge and to undertake a thesis project.

 <!--
 **EricaMarras/EricaMarras** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.